ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 ## Key concepts

 - [Actions](guide/store/actions) describe unique events that are dispatched from components and services.
-- State changes are handled by pure functions called [reducers](guide/store/reducers) that take the previous state and the next action to compute a new state.
+- State changes are handled by pure functions called [reducers](guide/store/reducers) that take the current state and the latest action to compute a new state.
 - [Selectors](guide/store/selectors) are pure functions used to select, derive and compose pieces of state.
 - State accessed with the `Store`, an observable of state and an observer of actions.